cdapio/cdap-ingest/stream-client/stream-client-java/README.md

   - If the Stream already exists, no error is returned, and the existing Stream remains in place.

- Update TTL for Stream by *stream-id*, TTL is long value
+ Update TTL for the Stream *stream-id*; TTL is a long value:

  ```
    streamClient.setTTL("streamName", newTTL);
  ```

- Get current TTL value by *stream-id*
+ Get the current TTL value for the Stream *stream-id*:

  ```
    long ttl = streamClient.getTTL("streamName");
  ```

- Create StreamWriter instance for writing events to the Stream
+ Create a ```StreamWriter``` instance for writing events to the Stream "streamName":

  ```
-   StreamWriter streamWriter = streamClient.createWriter(streamName);
+   StreamWriter streamWriter = streamClient.createWriter("streamName");
  ```

- For write new event to the stream, you could use on of existing 5 methods from the StreamWriter interface:
+ To write new events to the Stream, you can use any of these five methods in the ```StreamWriter``` interface:

  ```
    ListenableFuture<Void> write(String str, Charset charset);